Amtrak: 2000s: Growth in the 21st century

 In June 2017, it was announced that former Delta and Northwest Airlines CEO Richard Anderson would become Amtrak's next President & CEO.
 Anderson began the job on July 12, assuming the title of President immediately and serving alongside Moorman as "co-CEOs" until the end of the year.
 On April 15, 2020, Atlas Air Chairman, President and CEO William Flynn was named Amtrak President and CEO.
 In addition to Atlas Air, Flynn has held senior roles at CSX Transportation, SeaLand Services and GeoLogistics Corp.
 Anderson would remain with Amtrak as a senior advisor until December 2020.

 As Amtrak approached profitability in 2020, the company undertook planning to expand and create new intermediate-distance corridors across the country.
 Included were several new services in Ohio, Tennessee, Colorado, and Minnesota, among other states.

 During the COVID-19 pandemic, Amtrak continued operating as an essential service.
 It started requiring face coverings the week of May 17, and limited sales to 50% of capacity.
 Most long-distance routes were reduced to three weekly round trips in October 2020.

 In March 2021, following President Joe Biden's American Jobs Plan announcement, Amtrak CEO Bill Flynn outlined a proposal called Amtrak Connects US that would expand state-supported intercity corridors with an infusion of upfront capital assistance.
 This would expand service to cities including Las Vegas, Phoenix, Baton Rouge, Nashville, Chattanooga, Louisville, Columbus (Ohio), Wilmington (North Carolina), Cheyenne, Montgomery, Concord, and Scranton.
 Also in March 2021, Amtrak announced plans to return 12 of its long-distance routes to daily schedules later in the spring.
 Most of these routes were restored to daily service in late-May 2021.
 However, a resurgence of the virus caused by the Omicron variant caused Amtrak to modify and/or suspend many of these routes again from January to March 2022.

+Stephen Gardner, a former Amtrak intern and longtime executive, became the company's CEO in January 2022.
+He resigned abruptly on March 19, 2025, amid reports that the Trump administration had pressured him to step down.
+Earlier that month, Trump advisor Elon Musk had expressed an intention to privatize Amtrak.